jitacm/30DaysDevChallenge-Fundamentals/Submissions/Vishal shamdasani/day1/README.md

 ## ðŸ§  Explanation

--I conveted the key letter and the letter that needed to be decripted by using ord() build in fuintion and subtractin them with ord() of "a" for easier calculations and userd a temp variable to count at which index of the key i should be at
+I converted the key letter and the letter that needed to be deciphered by using ord() built-in function and subtracting them with ord() of "a" for easier calculations and used a temp variable to count at which index of the key I should be at